damo-cv/ELSA/README.md

 ## Model zoo

-We have reproduced the performance to verify the reproducibility.
-The reproduced results may have a gap of about 0.1~0.2% with the numbers in the paper.

 ### ImageNet Classification

 | Model       | #Params |   Pretrain  | Resolution | Top1 Acc | Download |
 | :---        |  :---:  |    :---:    |    :---:   |   :---:  |  :---:   |
 | ELSA-Swin-T | 28M     | ImageNet 1K |     224    | 82.7     | [baidu](https://pan.baidu.com/s/16lPWTybCeoHT4BMDaKDTYw?pwd=cw25) |